oluwaseunalo/AlphaMarket/README.md

 ## AlphaMarket

-AlphaMarket is an e-commerce web application built create-react-app, Commercejs and Stripe.
+AlphaMarket is an e-commerce web application built with create-react-app, Commercejs and Stripe.

 ## Installation